 Alongside the mainstream rise of UFC, MMA has evolved beyond recognition.
 Elite contenders now need to be extremely well-rounded – genuine ultimate fighters, if you like – with a strong level of expertise in many different disciplines.

-- Brazilian Jiu Jitzu
+Brazilian Jiu Jitsu

-- Muay Thai and kickboxing
+Muay Thai and kickboxing

 To put these varying styles into a betting context, it’s helpful to understand how UFC bouts are scored.
-As per the official unified rules of MMA, there are 4 key criteria judges should prioritise when awarding points:
+As per the official unified rules of MMA, there are 4 key criteria judges should prioritize when awarding points:

-- Effective striking: how many legal strikes are landed – relevant for boxing, muay thai, karate and taekwondo.
+Effective striking: how many legal strikes are landed – relevant for boxing, Muay Thai, karate and taekwondo.

-- Effective grappling: how many successful takedowns or reversals are achieved – relevant to wrestling and judo.
+Effective grappling: how many successful takedowns or reversals are achieved – relevant to wrestling and judo.

-- Effective aggressiveness: has a fighter shown effective aggressive attempts to finish the fight – this is style agnostic.
+Effective aggressiveness: has a fighter shown effective aggressive attempts to finish the fight – this is style agnostic.

-- Fight area control – Who’s dictating the pace, location and positions in the cage.
+Fight area control – Who’s dictating the pace, location and positions in the cage?
 The fighter moving forward to corner his opponent is rewarded here – this one might seem agnostic, but wrestling is all about dictating the pace and controlling areas.